spiceworm/right-click-save/README.md

 ```

 ## TODO
-* For some reason the erc721 subgraph is not including ENS NFTs
-  * `right-click-save <ENS-domain>` does not retrieve tokens for ENS domain but DOES get other NFTs
 * Add interactive mode where you can choose which of the NFTs to actually save to disk
 * Save NFT image/mp4/metadata to file
   * display image/mp4/metadata in terminal?